‘What is important is not the jet being down, but why they were being down’: Indian military chief

 General Anil Chauhan, however, said that Pakistan’s claims of having shot down six Indian Air Force fighter jets was ‘absolutely incorrect’.

-In comments viewed by some as an acknowledgement of the Indian Air Force having lost aircraft during Operation Sindoor, Chief of Defence Staff General Anil Chauhan on Saturday said what was important was “not the jet being down, but why they were being down”, Bloomberg reported.
+In comments viewed by some as an acknowledgement of the Indian Air Force having lost aircraft during Operation Sindoor, Chief of Defence Staff General Anil Chauhan on Saturday told Bloomberg that what was important was “not the jet being down, but why they were being down”.

 “Why they were down, what mistakes were made – that are important,” Chauhan told Bloomberg.
 “Numbers are not important.”